Kasra1377/yolo-pretrained-model/README.md

 ### 🛠Installation & Configuration
 ---
 In this specific project the third verion of YOLO algorithm was used.
 This version has higher mAP on COCO dataset and higher speed among other versions.
-In addition to that is already trained on the COCO dataset, so no training is required!
+In addition to that YOLO was already trained on the COCO dataset, so no training is required!
 To use the YOLO for object detection you need three component:
 * coco.names
 * yolov3.cfg
 * yolov3.weights

-the first two are availble at `yolo-coco` folder and you can access the last one in this [link](https://pjreddie.com/darknet/yolo/).
+the first two are availble at `yolo-coco` folder and you can access the last one via this [link](https://pjreddie.com/darknet/yolo/).
 The picture down below shows the YOLOv3 performace in terms of other object detection algorithms.
 ![alt text](https://pjreddie.com/media/image/map50blue.png)